eemilhaa/walkability-analysis/README.md

 **Alternative indicators for walkable urban space**

 The first part of the analysis relied on the assumption that a dense urban fabric indicates a walkable place.
-While the pshysical structure of the street network definitely plays a part, there's much more to urban space than intersection counts.
+While the physical structure of the street network definitely plays a part, there's much more to urban space than intersection counts.
 So, to get a different insight into urban walkability, I took a slighlty more qualitative approach.

 Novack et al. (2018) discuss in their [article](https://doi.org/10.3390/s18113794) how different urban features affect the pleasantness of urban space.
 This article was helpful as the study was done using OSM data, and the authors even provide lists of different features that make urban space pleasant.
 For my analysis I used their list of OSM features that indicate sociable places, or so called ["third places"](https://en.wikipedia.org/wiki/Third_place):